-Reviews of recently published medical literature which will address educational needs in a variety of areas, encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems as well as over-arching topics.
+Reviews of recently published medical literature will address educational needs in various areas, encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems as well as over-arching topics.
 The presentations are organized by topic.
 There are three in-depth reviews at each session, two given by members of the faculty and one by a fellow.
 Published manuscripts are reviewed and critiqued by each presenter, who provides an annotated bibliography.

 Session Format II: Grand Round Case Reviews

-A presentation of cases that represent difficult or unusual problems for the practicing gastroenterologist.
+A presentation of cases representing difficult or unusual problems for the practicing gastroenterologist.
 Each month's presentation is organized by members of the faculty based at both University-affiliated and community hospitals, clinics, and private practices.
-The audience consists of faculty, fellows, residents and students, drawn from throughout the Puget Sound region.
+The audience consists of faculty, fellows, residents, and students, drawn from throughout the Puget Sound region.
 There is a free-flowing discussion that draws upon the expertise and clinical experience of members of the audience.
 The presenters provide literature citations relevant to the cases under discussion.

 Session Format III: Morbidity, Mortality & Management